hoquangnam45/git-graph/README.md

 - Where is my local change after running the tool?

-It's in your git stash, you can view what it's save with `git stash show stash@{<your-stash-number, e.g: 0, 1,..>}`, to get your stash number you can retrace git operations with `git reflog`, you're expected to unstash any modification after the build
+It's in your git stash, you can view what it's save with `git stash show stash@{<your-stash-number, e.g: 0, 1,..>}`, to get your stash number you can retrace git operations with `git reflog`, you're expected to unstash any modification yourself after the build

 - The tools report that it encounter merge conflicts when trying to checkout diffrent commit